mcgillblackhole/mcgillblackhole.github.io/theory.md

    $$1+z = (1-3\frac{M}{r})^{-1/2}(1+\left(\frac{M}{r^{3}}\right)^{1/2}b\sin(\theta)\sin(\alpha).$$

-  With this in mind, to create the photograph we need to choose a point in the accretion disk, calculate the flux, and map it in the photographic plate (what the observer sees) according to all of the dynamics described above.
+  With this in mind, to create the photograph we need to choose a point in the accretion disk, calculate the flux, and map it in the photographic plate (what the observer sees) according to all of the dynamics described above,

 <body>